mah0x211/lua-configh/README.md

 [![codecov](https://codecov.io/gh/mah0x211/lua-configh/branch/master/graph/badge.svg)](https://codecov.io/gh/mah0x211/lua-configh)

-lua-configh is a helper module that generates config.h file.
+lua-configh is a lightweight autoconf alternative that generates config.h files.
+It checks for the availability of C headers, functions, types, and declarations by compiling test code with the C compiler.

 ## Installation